-Law enforcement officials in Boston are using criminal and civil fraud laws to fight the opioid epidemic.
+The Attorney General Law and law enforcement officials in Massachusetts are using criminal and civil fraud laws to fight the opioid epidemic.
 They have taken aim with both barrels, targeting OxyContin manufacturer Purdue Pharma and Fentanyl manufacturer Insys for their roles in creating and fueling the crisis.
 Their efforts have intensified this month.

-The opening shot was fired by the U.S. Attorney in Boston, which indicted Insys, its founder, and several executives, accusing them of paying kickbacks and bribes to doctors and pharmacists, engaging in aggressive and deceptive marketing, and committing conspiracy, wire and mail fraud, and racketeering.
-Indictment attached.
+The opening shot was fired by the U.S. Attorney in Massachusetts, which indicted Insys, its founder, and several executives, accusing them of paying kickbacks and bribes to doctors and pharmacists, engaging in aggressive and deceptive marketing, and committing conspiracy, wire and mail fraud, and racketeering that exacerbated the opioid epidemic.

 At least one Insys executive has pleaded guilty and agreed to cooperate against his former colleagues by testifying in court as a government witness.
 This week, the federal criminal trial against the remaining defendants opened in federal court in Boston.
 The allegations in the federal indictment are highly troubling, opening a window on the aggressive and deceptive marketing, the profits made, and the bribing of doctors.
 Undoubtedly the trial will reveal even more disturbing facts.